datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 This is indeed a common real-world use case: Two users on a shared file system sharing a dataset with each other.
-But as we can not easily simulate a second user in this handbook, for now, you will have to share your dataset with yourself.
+But as we can not easily simulate a second user in this book, for now, you will have to share your dataset with yourself.
 This endeavor serves several purposes: For one, you will experience a very easy way of sharing a dataset.
 Secondly, it will show you